adrianhall/adrianhall.github.io/_posts/2022/2022-09-23-blazor-wasm-aad-signalr.md

 ---
 title: "Azure Active Directory Authentication for Blazor WASM (Part 4: SignalR)"
 categories:
-  - "ASP.NET Core"
+  - Web
 tags:
+  - aspnetcore
+  - blazor
+  - azure_active_directory
+  - microsoft_entra
-  - Blazor
+  - signalr
 ---

 I really thought I was through with Azure Active Directory!
 Honest!
 However, another key piece came up.
 My CloudMud is a real-time pub/sub application that uses SignalR.
 How do I authenticate to the SignalR connection?
 Well, like most things, there is a recipe.
 So let's get to it.